sakshi1303/DataEngineerDummy2/docs/DataWarehousingPrinciples.md

 Create a mini dimension if a group of attributes change rapidly and then they are split off to a mini dimension.
 Primary key from both dimensions are put into fact table.

 SCD Type 5:
+A separate view for current data in a dimension.